VoxeLibre/VoxeLibre/README.md

 The following features are incomplete:

-* Trees, biomes, generated structures
+* Generated structures
 * NPCs
 * Some monsters and animals
-* Some redstone-related things
+* Redstone-related things
 * The End
 * Enchanting
 * Experience